dadi/cdn/README.md

 `[sudo] forever-service install -s bantam/main.js barbu --start`

-You can then interact with Barbu as a servie using the following command:
+You can then interact with Barbu as a service using the following command:

 - Start: `[sudo] start barbu`
 - Stop: `[sudo] stop barbu`